|Obituaries are an announcement or notice of death, often with an account of a

-a person’s life.
-Basically it is a biographical sketch of one recently
+person’s life.
+Basically it is a biographical sketch of one recently deceased.
+This

-deceased.
-This notice is most often printed in the local newspaper.
-The
+notice is most often printed in the local newspaper.
+The person who writes

-page.
-A funeral notice is a paid advertisement written by family members,
+funeral notice is a paid advertisement written by family members, placed in the

 Obit- is the informal term for an obituary.
 But the term is also used to refer to a

 ceremony performed in memory of a dead person on the anniversary of his death.

 • Content of obituaries

 • Obituaries in particular publications